ayeressian/db-viewer-component/README.md

-# db_designer_core
+# db-viewer-component

-Implementation of db_designer web component.
+Implementation of DB viewer web component.

 To run (to see an example):
   1. npm i
+  2. npm build-dev
-  2. npm start
+  3. npm start
-  3. In chrome browser navigate to http://localhost:9998/example (If it did not load properly refresh.
-I am looking into resolving that bug)
+  4. In chrome browser navigate to http://localhost:9998

-This project only works on chrome browser right now.
+This project works on chrome and safari browsers right now.
+In Firefox there are some bugs.
+It doesn't work in Edge browser, since edge doesn't have native support for web component.